0x41424142/bitsightpy/docs/index.md

 | ```portfolio``` | ✅ Fully Implemented |
 | ```companies``` | 🏗️ In Progress |
 | ```folders``` | 🏗️ In Progress |

+# Disclaimer

+This SDK tool is an independent project and is not an official product of Bitsight.
+It has been developed and maintained solely by the names listed in the GitHub contributors list.
+Bitsight has neither endorsed nor approved this SDK.

+Users of this SDK are advised to use it at their own risk and discretion.

+For official tools and support, please refer to the [official Bitsight resources and documentation](https://help.bitsighttech.com/hc/en-us).